cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

       12. `value_updated_timestamp`: now
    2. Update the `epimetric_latest` table with any new keys or new versions of existing keys.

-### CI/CD:
+### CI/CD

 * Add module name to the `build` job in `.github/workflows/python-ci.yml`.
   This allows github actions to run on this indicator code, which includes unit tests and linting.
 * Add top-level directory name to `indicator_list` in `Jenkinsfile`.
   This allows your code to be automatically deployed to staging after your branch is merged to main, and deployed to prod after `cocivcast-indicators` is released.
 * Create `ansible/templates/{top_level_directory_name}-params-prod.json.j2` based on your `params.json.template` with some adjustment:
    * "export_dir": "/common/covidcast/receiving/{data-source-name}"
    * "log_filename": "/var/log/indicators/{top_level_directory_name}.log"

 Pay attention to the receiving/export directory, as well as how you can store credentials in vault.
 Refer to [this guide](https://docs.google.com/document/d/1Bbuvtoxowt7x2_8USx_JY-yTo-Av3oAFlhyG-vXGG-c/edit#heading=h.8kkoy8sx3t7f) for more vault info.

-### Staging:
+### Staging

 After developing the pipeline code, but before release to prod, the pipeline should be run on staging for at least a week.

 The indicator run code is automatically deployed on staging after your branch is merged into main.
-After merging, make sure you 1. have proper access to Cronicle and staging server `app-mono-dev-01.delphi.cmu.edu` and 2. can see your code on staging at `/home/indicators/runtime/`.
+After merging, make sure you have proper access to Cronicle and staging server `app-mono-dev-01.delphi.cmu.edu` _and_ can see your code on staging at `/home/indicators/runtime/`.

 Then, on Cronicle, create two jobs: First one to run the indicator and second one to load the output csv files into database.

-#### Indicator run job:
+#### Indicator run job

 This job ssh into our staging server and run the indicator, producing csv files output.

 Example script:

 ```
 #!/bin/sh